dexteryy/Project-WebCube/README.md

   - _demo-page1/_ - See [.gitignore][gitignore] and 'demo' generator in [plopfile.babel.js][plopfile]
   - ...
 - **data/** - For testing or deployment
+- **configs/** - For configuration files that do not have to be placed in project root
 - **templates/** - Handlebar templates for Plop, see [Micro-generator](https://github.com/dexteryy/static-app-starter#micro-generator) section
 - **test/** - See [Testing](https://github.com/dexteryy/static-app-starter#testing) section
   - **units/** - [Karma](https://karma-runner.github.io/) + [Mocha](http://mochajs.org/)